Saint Petersburg Flagpoles

 Picture of the Saint Petersburg Flagpoles.

 The Saint Petersburg Flagpoles are the world's third tallest flagpoles at tall.

-Located at the Park of the 300th Anniversary of St Petersburg, near the Lakhta Centre in Saint Petersburg, they were erected in June 2023.
+Located at the Park of the 300th Anniversary of St Petersburg, near the Lakhta Center in Saint Petersburg, they were erected in June 2023.
 The flags are the current flag of the Russian Federation, the flag of the Russian Empire and the flag of the Soviet Union.

 The raising of the flags marked the following anniversaries: